jf-viguier/docs/development/components/form/types-reference/product-search-type.md

 ```

-In your template the prestashop ui kit must be added to your `form`.
+In your template, the PrestaShop UI Kit must be added to your `form`.

 ```twig
 {% form_theme form '@PrestaShop/Admin/TwigTemplateForm/prestashop_ui_kit.html.twig' %}